 The outpatient dermatology rotation is offered to help students acquire basic knowledge of dermatology.
-This knowledge should allow students to determine a correct diagnosis and understand the management of basic dermatologic disease.
+After completing the rotation, students will be able to determine a correct diagnosis and understand the management of basic dermatologic diseases.
 Staff consultants and senior resident associates serve as preceptors.

-- Recognize primary and secondary skin lesions with ease, classify rashes and develop a differential diagnosis.
+- Recognize primary and secondary skin lesions with ease, classify rashes and develop differential diagnoses

-- Become competent in dermatologic procedures including potassium hydroxide examination, Wood's lamp examination and scabies preparation.
+- Become familiar with dermatologic procedures, including potassium hydroxide examination, Wood's lamp examination and scabies preparation

-- Observe various dermatologic procedures, including hair pluck and examination, outpatient surgery, skin biopsies, patch testing, wet dressings and Goeckerman therapy.
+- Observe various dermatologic procedures, including outpatient surgery, skin biopsies, patch testing, wet dressings and Goeckerman therapy

-- Observe dermatologic practice and nursing procedures on the outpatient, inpatient and consultative services.
+- Observe dermatologic practice and nursing procedures in outpatient, inpatient and consultative services

-- Understand the clinical and pathological correlation of dermatologic diseases.
+- Understand the importance of clinicopathological correlation of dermatologic diseases

 Students are provided a conference schedule and encouraged to attend.
-Texts are available in the department and may be borrowed for the duration of the rotation.
-The department maintains a dermatologic library and audiovisual resource area for independent study.
+Texts are available online.
+The department maintains a dermatologic library for independent study.

 Method of evaluation

-Grade sheets are circulated to consultants and senior resident associates with whom students studied.
-Comments are summarized and a final grade returned to students and their medical school or department.
+Grade sheets are circulated to the consultants and senior resident associates with whom students study.
+Comments are summarized, and a final grade is returned to students and their medical school or department.